andreshere00/Splitter_MR/README.md

 ### Different input formats

 Splitter MR can read data from multiples sources and files.
-For reading the files, it uses a component name `BaseReader`.
-This object allows you to read the files as a formatted string or converted into a markdown document.
+To read the files, it uses the Reader components, which inherits from a Base abstract class, `BaseReader`.
+This object allows you to read the files as a properly formatted string, or convert the files into another format (such as `markdown` or `json`).

 Currently, there are supported three readers: `VanillaReader`, and `MarkItDownReader` and `DoclingReader`.
+These are the differences between each Reader component:

 | **Reader**         | **Unstructured files & PDFs**    | **MS Office suite files**         | **Tabular data**        | **Files with hierarchical schema**      | **Image files**                  | **Markdown conversion** |
 |--------------------|----------------------------------|-----------------------------------|-------------------------|----------------------------------------|----------------------------------|----------------------------------|